 Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

-randomNames — by Damian W. Betebenner, a year ago
+randomNames — by Damian W. Betebenner, 2 years ago

 Generate Random Given and Surnames